codebotx/cbrtl/content/posts/qtree.md

 ## Conclusion

-This was a short introduction to quadtree and how we can use it to compress and decompress images on an event that is triggered by hovering over the mouse on a particular area of the canvas.
-You can go ahead and explore the slider and its working and the entire source code on [GitHub](http://github.com/cbrtl/qd-compression).
-If you have any questions or suggestions, please feel free to reach out to us on GitHub.
+So, what's the point of all this?
+Well, we can use a quadtree to compress and decompress images when the mouse hovers over a specific area of the canvas.
+It's like a secret code that unlocks a hidden image!

+If you want to explore more, check out the slider and the entire source code on [GitHub](http://github.com/cbrtl/qd-compression).
+And don't hesitate to ask us any questions or give suggestions.
+We're always happy to chat on GitHub!

 *Ref: [Wikipedia](https://en.wikipedia.org/wiki/Quadtree)*